eigerco/solana-spec/gossip-protocol-spec.md

 Special care needs to be taken when deserializing such enum as according to the selected variant number of following data bytes may be different.

 ### PushMessage
 It is sent by nodes who want to share information with others.
-Nodes gather data from their `crds` and send push messages to their peers periodically in the gossip loop.
+Nodes gather data from their `crds` and send push messages to their peers periodically.

 Nodes receiving the messages check them for duplication, insert them into their `crds` in case the received value doesn't exist or is updated and transmit them further to their peers.

 | Data | Type | Size | Description |